edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 Place them in your FreCAD macro folder (and a suitable icon folder)

 In FreeCAD, set up macros for ControlPoly4 and CubicCurve4.
+Wherever you do put them, add the Sketcher workbench 'Create a new sketch' button close by.
+All sketches in this tutorial must be from Sketcher workbench, not PartDesign workbench.

 ### Usage
 ####-1-